KBNLresearch/diskimgr/readme.md

 ![](./img/error-ddrescue.png)

-After clicking *Yes*, you can activate *Direct Disc* mode, or select another optical drive.
+After clicking *Yes*, you can activate *Direct Disc* mode, or select another floppy drive.
 Press the *Start* button again to start reading the medium.
 Importantly, *diskimgr* does not delete the existing disc image in this case, but it will update it with any additional data that can be rescued from the medium.

 Note that *ddrescue* runs result in an additional [*mapfile*](https://www.gnu.org/software/ddrescue/manual/ddrescue_manual.html#Mapfile-structure) (**$prefix.map**).
 The map file contains information about the recovery status of data blocks, which allows *ddrescue* to resume previously interrupted recovery sessions.